http-tests/cache-tests/README.md

 "Should" tests are testing whether caching is happening (because the point of a cache is caching!), whereas the "must"-level tests indicate a spec violation (and usually it maps directly to a MUST in the RFC).

+This is explicitly flagged in the tests with the `required` member.

 ## Test Format